 DeLonghi Magnifica ESAM3300 Review: Is This Super-Automatic Worth It?

-If you’ve been paying attention at your local Starbucks, you probably have noticed that their espresso makers are a little different than your favorite non-chain cafe.
-All the staff have to do is press a button, you hear some whirring, and out pours some espresso.
-It’s not witchcraft, it’s super-automatic.
+All the staff has to do is press a button, you hear some whirring, and out pours some espresso.
+It’s not witchcraft; it’s super-automatic.

-If you want to bring this technology into your own kitchen, the DeLonghi Magnifica ESAM3300 is a great choice.
-Let’s explore this coffee maker’s strengths and weaknesses.
+If you want to bring this technology into your kitchen, the DeLonghi Magnifica ESAM3300 is a great choice.
+Let’s delve into this espresso machine’s strengths and weaknesses in this review.

 - High capacity water tank and spent grounds container